 It is a global service because in IAM, we are going to create our users and assign them to group.

-So we've already used IAM without knowing, when we created an account, we created a root accounts, and has been created by default.
+So we've already used IAM without knowing, when we created an account, we created a root account, and has been created by default.
 This is the root user of our accounts.

 Why do we create users and why do we create groups?

-When you created AWS account you have provided email and password, so when you are using this credentials to login, then you are using Root Account
+When you created an AWS account you provided an email and password, so when you are using these credentials to log in, then you are using the Root Account.

-It's Highly Recommended to do not use your root account for day to day administrative tasks, instead you should create users and groups in your account and assign them the appropriate policy based on their role.
+It's Highly Recommended to do not to use your root account for day-to-day administrative tasks, instead, you should create users and groups in your account and assign them the appropriate policy based on their role.

-Well, because we want to allow them to use our AWS accounts and to allow them to do so, we have to give them permissions.
+Well, because we want to allow them to use our AWS accounts and to allow them to do so, we have to give them permission.

 So in AWS, we don't allow everyone to do everything that would be harmful, because a new user could basically launch so many services and they will cost you a lot of money or would be valid for security.